mozilla/consumer-trust/README.md

 1. Learn More: To learn more about Mozilla's framework for building ethical products, check out (and contribute to!) our [experience integrity toolkit].

-2. experience integrity, self-assessment: To establish an initial understanding of where your product/feature falls on the spectrum of integrity across the five core pillars, you can start with our baseline checklist.
+2. self-assess, general: To establish an initial understanding of where your product/feature falls on the spectrum of integrity across the five core pillars, you can start with our baseline checklist.
 If your product/feature scores below a 5/10 on any one of the pillars on the baseline checklist, a pillar deep dive assessment may be requested.

-3. pillar deep dive, self-assessment: For a closer look at how your product/feature measures up in a particular area of integrity, you can use our Pillar Deep Dive self-assessment evaluation.
+3. self-assess, pillar deep dive: For a closer look at how your product/feature measures up in a particular area of integrity, you can use our Pillar Deep Dive self-assessment evaluation.
     * Privacy
     * Security
     * Safety
     * Inclusion
     * Sustainability

-4. Custom project: If you would like to log a request for a specific integrity project for your product/feature (generally touching strategy/roadmap decisions), please submit an issue [here](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=prod_integrity_request.md).
+4. custom project: If you would like to log a request for a specific integrity project for your product/feature (generally touching strategy/roadmap decisions), please submit an issue [here](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=prod_integrity_request.md).

-5. Program idea/request: For ideas about how to make the experience integrity program better, please add issues using the following [template](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=program_request.md).
+5. program idea/request: For ideas about how to make the experience integrity program better, please add issues using the following [template](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=program_request.md).

 ## process